mtuoc/taskscheduler/README.md

 The tasks can be added in a text file while running the program.

-The script reads a file proces.txt that should contain one script to run in each line (use full path to scipt): For example:
+The script reads a file taskQueue.txt that should contain one script to run in each line (use full path to scipt): For example:

 ```
 /home/user/task1directory/task1.sh